AnastasiaRassi/Kedra_Scraping_Original_Task/README.md

 ## Run a direct Scrapy test

-Direct crawls default to `SCRAPE_MODE=full`: the spider downloads each file, extracts its text, and yields a complete `KedraScraperItem` in one run.
+A direct crawl only ingests: the spider downloads each file and yields a `KedraRawDocumentItem` with the raw bytes.
+Text extraction always happens separately, in the `scraped_documents` Dagster asset (see below).

 The WRC spider accepts `DD-MM-YYYY` or `YYYY-MM-DD` dates.
 It automatically loads the `wrc_ie` request-rate overrides from the source